{{ summary.heading }}

 How to Use This Tool:

-4. Pick a Shoot profile and set the Arrival buffer.
-The profile changes practical cues for portraits, landscapes, city scenes, video, or travel scouting, and the buffer tells you when to be set before the chosen window starts.
+4. Pick a Shoot profile and adjust Arrival buffer.
+The profile changes the practical cue for portraits, landscapes, city scenes, video b-roll, or travel scouting; the buffer moves the ready-by time before the selected golden-hour start.

 Interpreting Results: